Parkinson's law: Related efficiency

-Parkinson also proposed a rule about the efficiency of administrative councils.
+In a different essay included in the book, Parkinson proposed a rule about the efficiency of administrative councils.
 He defined a "coefficient of inefficiency" with the number of members as the main determining variable.
 This is a semi-humorous attempt to define the size at which a committee or other decision-making body becomes completely inefficient.

 In "Parkinson's Law: The Pursuit of Progress" (1958) a chapter is devoted to the basic question of what he called comitology: how committees, government cabinets, and other such bodies are created and eventually grow irrelevant (or are initially designed as such).
-(The word comitology has recently been independently invented by the European Union for a different non-humorous meaning.)
+(The word comitology has recently been independently invented by the European Union for a different, non-humorous meaning.)

 Empirical evidence is drawn from historical and contemporary government cabinets.
 Most often, the minimal size of a state's most powerful and prestigious body is five members.
 From English history, Parkinson notes a number of bodies that lost power as they grew: